aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

  (_Turdus_), a large and diverse genus of passerine birds.
-We used receptor-noise limited models of avian vision to quantify avian-perceived chromatic and achromatic visual contrasts between male and female plumage patches and tested the influence of breeding season length, spatial distribution, and sympatry with other _Turdus_ species on plumage dimorphism.
-As predicted, we found that 1) true thrush species with migratory behaviour have greater plumage sexual dimorphism than non-migratory species, 2) species with longer breeding seasons have less sexual dichromatism, and 3) the number of _Turdus_ thrush species breeding in sympatry is associated with more plumage dimorphism.
-These results suggest that social recognition systems, including species and mate recognition, play a prominent role in the evolution of thrush plumage sexual dimorphism.
+We used receptor-noise limited models of avian vision to quantify avian-perceived chromatic and achromatic visual contrasts between male and female plumage patches and tested the influence of breeding season length, spatial distribution, and sympatry with other _Turdus_ species on plumage dichromatism.
+As predicted, we found that 1) true thrush species with migratory behaviour have greater plumage sexual dichromatism than non-migratory species, 2) species with longer breeding seasons have less plumage sexual dichromatism, and 3) the number of _Turdus_ thrush species breeding in sympatry is associated with more plumage sexual dichromatism.
+These results suggest that social recognition systems, including species and mate recognition, play a prominent role in the evolution of thrush plumage sexual dichromatism.

 ## Keywords